Want More Clients? You know, the ones that pay *well*?

 Pitching.
 It puts the fear of anything in all of us, right?
 Now, a freelance writing pitch can mean one of two things.

-Firstly, it can refer to the cold pitches you send out to potential clients that you’d like to work with.
+Firstly, it can refer to the cold emails you send out to potential clients that you’d like to work with.
 These pitches introduce a client to your services and show them how you can help them (you can read more about those kinds of pitches here).

 For the purpose of this post, I’m going to dig into the second kind of freelance writing pitch – the kind that you send off when a job or project has been advertised.